 Still, the more numerous and violent pleasures which reach the soul through the body are generally of this sort--they are reliefs of pain.
+That is true.

 And the anticipations of future pleasures and pains are of a like nature?